BCDevOps/OpenShift4-Migration/docs/planning-your-migration.md

 #### Ingress

 Whether you already manage an application vanity URL (eg: my-awesome-app.gov.bc.ca) or you currently leverage the pathfinder.gov.bc.ca wildcard (my-justasawesome-app.pathfinder.gov.bc.ca), you will need to plan how people will find your app once it's moved.
 With the move to an enterprise service, the platform wildcard has been deemed unsuitable for production application deployments.
-This means if you don't have a vanity URL for your application yet, you will want to get started on provisioning one, and if you do, you'll want to plan how to switch the name to the new platform.
+This means if you don't have a vanity URL for your application yet, you will want to get started on provisioning one.
+If you already use a vanity URL, you'll want to plan how to switch the name to the new platform.
 (Timed DNS change, external load-balancer, BigIP DNS [iStore reference available?])

-For exposing dev and test services, the wildcard ingress will still be available at *.apps.silver.devops.gov.bc.ca
+For exposing tools, dev and test services, the wildcard ingress will still be available at *.apps.silver.devops.gov.bc.ca

 #### Egress